 Sue Merrilees is an advisor at the Science Philanthropy Alliance

-Raising money for basic science from private sources can sometimes feel like a long and hard-fought battle; the set of potential donors is limited, the engagement of potential donors with the institution takes time, and the fruits of basic scientific research are unpredictable.
-Yet basic science is an area of giving that many philanthropists are passionate about, and many research institutions have shown that if fundraising is done right, it can result in significant commitments to fundamental research.
+Raising money for discovery science from private sources can sometimes feel like a long and hard-fought battle; the set of potential donors is limited, the engagement of potential donors with the institution takes time, and the fruits of basic scientific research are unpredictable.
+Yet discovery science is an area of giving that many philanthropists are passionate about, and many research institutions have shown that if fundraising is done right, it can result in significant commitments to fundamental research.

 At a recent Science Philanthropy Alliance event in Chicago, several science and development leaders from research institutions offered some lessons they have learned about fundraising for basic scientific research.

 Justine Levin-Allerhand, chief development officer and chief external relations officer at the Broad Institute, noted that a partnership approach is critical to relationships with philanthropists.

 The Broad Institute has successfully developed such partnerships.
 One example is the institute’s Schmidt Fellows program, the result of a shared vision between Eric and Wendy Schmidt and the Broad Institute, to bridge the gap between the mathematical and computational sciences and the biological sciences.